Testing Experience & Functional Tools

-In March 2014, the Centers for Medicare & Medicaid Services (CMS) awarded Testing Experience and Functional Tools (TEFT) grants to nine states to test quality measurement tools and demonstrate e-health in Medicaid community-based long term services and supports (CB-LTSS).
-The grant program, spanning four years through March 2018, is designed to field test a cross-disability experience of care survey and a set of functional assessment items, demonstrate personal health records, and create an electronic LTSS service plan standard.
+The Centers for Medicare & Medicaid Services (CMS) Testing Experience and Functional Tools (TEFT) demonstration provided grants to nine states to test quality measurement tools and demonstrate e-health in Medicaid home and community-based services (HCBS).
+The TEFT grant program, spanning the demonstration period (2014-2018), field tested a cross-disability experience of care survey and a set of functional assessment items, demonstrated personal health records, and created an electronic long term services and supports (eLTSS) service plan standard.

 |State||Test Experience of Care Survey||Test FASI||Demo PHR||S&I Framework Participation||# of Components|

-*Louisiana participated in Round 1 Experience of Care data collection.
+*Louisiana participated in round one EoC data collection.

 S&I Framework = Office of the National Coordinator for Health Information Technology's Standards and Interoperability (S&I) Framework